Menachem Shlomo Bornsztain: Early life

-He attended a private Talmud Torah in Jerusalem and became a student at the Knesses Chizkiyahu yeshiva in Zikhron Ya'akov in 1950.
+He attended a private Talmud Torah in Jerusalem he Studied at the Kfar HaRoeh Yeshiva and then became a student at the Knesses Chizkiyahu yeshiva in Zikhron Ya'akov in 1950.

 Bornsztain married the daughter of a Tel Aviv rabbi.

 Career

 He became rabbi of the Sochatchover shtiebel on Rashi Street in Tel Aviv in 1960 and the rabbi of Tel Aviv's Yad Eliyahu neighborhood in 1965.

 Starting in 1965 Bornsztain led Kollel Keser Torah Radomsk in Bnei Brak, named after the network of 36 yeshivas in pre-war Poland established by the fourth Radomsker rebbe and headed by Bornsztain's uncle, David Moshe Rabinowicz, who had been murdered by the Nazis in the Warsaw Ghetto.

 Bornsztain succeeded his father, who died in 1965, as Sochatchover rebbe.
 Bornsztain also became the rebbe of the Radomsker Hasidim who had survived the Holocaust, and became known as the Sochatchover-Radomsker Rebbe.

 Death and succession

 On 10 August 1969 (26 Av 5729) Bornsztain was thrown from a taxi when an army vehicle crashed into it head-on.
 He died of his injuries the next day.

 A few years after his death, his eldest son, Shmuel, became the sixth Sochatchover rebbe.